EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host.md

 - Operating system: **Ubuntu 20.04** 64 bit (M1/ARM CPUs or WSL not supported.
 Any other Ubuntu versions are not supported.)
 - [Domain name](#domain-name) for your host
 - Public [email address](#email-address) to be used as the public contact method
-- To be eligible to run a reputation contract on your host you should have following resources.
-There's more chance of obtaining good reputation if you adhere to these requirements.
+- To be eligible to run a reputation contract on your host, you should have the following resources.
+Adhering to these requirements increases your chances of obtaining a good reputation:
-  - Requirements per contract instance - Configured upon installation or using `evernode config resources <arguments>` command.
+  - Per contract instance requirements (configured during installation or by using the `evernode config resources <arguments>` command):
     - CPU: **1 Core**
     - RAM: **1 GB**
     - Swap: **1 GB**
     - Disk space: **2 GB**
-  - If you are allowing to occupy 3 contract instances (Minimum instance count to be eligible for reputation) on your host.
-You should consider having following resources on your machine.
-These total resource recommendation is given considering consumption of contract instances and hosts software (OS, systemd etc.)
+  - If you are allowing three contract instances (the minimum required to be eligible for reputation) to run on your host, you should ensure your machine has the following resources.
+These recommendations consider both the consumption of contract instances and host software (e.g., OS, systemd, etc.):
     - CPU: **4 Cores CPU**
     - RAM: **4 GB**
     - Swap: **4 GB**